 to safeguarding against vandalism and theft at a construction site or workplace, security cameras and

-guards are often a successful duo deployed.
+guards are often a successful duo to deploy.
 But with security guards, the margin for error can be large

 thanks to human error that is often exacerbated by low wages, odd hours, dangerous working

-conditions, and the high potential for crime and assault that come part and parcel with the job.
+conditions, and the high potential for crime and assault that is part and parcel of the job.

 Security guards work long hours at construction sites, with some shifts running from 4 p.m. to 8 a.m.